Ann Burgess: Opal Horton

-The Menendez Brothers
+Menendez brothers

-Burgess had mainly stepped away from her career by the time she got a call about the Menendez Brothers case.
+Burgess had mainly stepped away from her career by the time she got a call about the Menendez brothers case.
 She was asked to serve as an expert witness by the defense team.
 The prosecution claimed the brothers killed their parents for money.
 Burgess did not think this motive made sense, so she flew out to California to meet with them.

 According to Burgess, the first time she was in the room with a killer was when she first met Erik Menendez.
 She spent around 50 hours interviewing him.
 As she did with Opal Horton, Burgess asked Erik to draw the crime.
 She believed this would make it easier for Erik to discuss as it did not require him to look at her directly.
 Burgess says Erik drew his father as large and controlling.
 According to Burgess, many of the sketches Erik drew of him and his father took place in the bedroom, which she thought was an "unusual place".
 She asked for further information about his father and the bedroom, leading Erik to draw a depiction of incestuous, sexual abuse.
 "They killed their parents.
 Absolutely no matter what the circumstances are, that's still wrong.
 But they certainly were abused.
 I could sympathize with what they had to put up with.
 And so I decided to testify for the defense," Burgess said.
 Fellow agents criticized her.
 John E. Douglas told her directly she was making the wrong choice.
 However, she felt compelled by the motive: "To me, it was important in terms of getting the truth out about trauma and abuse."